mikey177013/Youtube-video-downloader/README.md

 3. Video will start downloading automatically using the browser’s default filename.

-4. Check the Phoenix watermark at the bottom-right — clickable to the GitHub profile.
+4. Check the Phoenix watermark at the bottom-right — clickable to GitHub.

 ---

-Tech Stack
+## Tech Stack

 Frontend: HTML5, CSS3, JavaScript (ES6)